LaunchCode-Education-Archived/skills-front-end/materials/assignments/word-up/README.md

 - As the user types, the page provides continuous feedback.
 Specifically, if the word she is currently typing contains any letters that are not allowed, then the disallowed letters appear as red chips underneath the textbox.
 - If the user tries to submit (presses Enter after typing) a word that contains disallowed letters, then the textbox simply clears and the word is not submitted.
 - Once the user does submit a word containing only valid letters, it appears in a chip below the textbox.
 - Shortly after a word chip appears, it will sprout a smaller (blue or red) chip indicating the points total for the word.
 A normal word will contain a blue chip with a number indicating its score.
-But a gibberish, nonexistant word will instead contain a red chip with an "X".
+But a gibberish, nonexistent word will instead contain a red chip with an "X".
 - Once the timer runs out, the textbox is no longer usable.
 - Overall, everything looks freshhhh.